libsmelt/Simulator/README.md

 Ideally, you have to call only:
 ```(cd /mnt/scratch/skaestle/software/likwid-likwid-4.0.1/; LD_LIBRARY_PATH=.:./ext/lua/:./ext/hwloc/ ./likwid-topology ) > likwid.txt```

-## Pairwise

-Furthermore, pairwise send and receive cost of all combinations of
-cores need to be provided for each machine.

-The procedure for generating these is explained in Smelt's repository in README.md

 ## Machine hierarchy

 Last, the hierarchy of caches and affinity of cores to them is needed.